yugabyte/yugabyte-db/docs/content/stable/explore/ysql-language-features/pg-extensions.md

 * **Pre-bundled** extensions are included in the standard YugabyteDB distribution and can be enabled in YSQL by running the [CREATE EXTENSION](../../../api/ysql/the-sql-language/statements/ddl_create_extension/) statement.
 * **Requires installation** - you must install these extensions manually before you can enable them using CREATE EXTENSION.
 Refer to [Install extensions](#install-extensions).

-For information about using a specific extension in YugabyteDB, follow the Examples links in the following tables.
+For information about using a specific extension in YugabyteDB, use the Example links in the following tables.

 ### PostgreSQL modules